Real Time Location Services Implementation Guide

 Current Project

-For this version of the RTLS FHIR Implementation Guide, the primary focus is to implement the subscription notification communication model as the method for sending tag location updates from a RTLS to a subscribing system, such as an electronic health record (EHR) system.
-This means that initially, the specification defines only the Tag Centric Workflow and does not support the communication of subjects associated with tags.
+For this version of the RTLS FHIR Implementation Guide, the primary focus is to implement an event-driven communication model as the method for sending tag location updates from a RTLS to a subscribing system, such as an electronic health record (EHR) system.
+This means that initially, the specification primarily defines the Tag Centric Workflow.
+It also includes the use of tags to drive auxiliary functions, such as a Staff Duress signal.
 See the Specification page for more technical details.

 Tag Centric Workflow

-The Tag Centric Workflow is a scenario where the subscriber or non-RTLS system is the source of truth for all information about tag associations.
-The only roles of the RTLS in this case are to notify the subscriber when a tag has a new/updated location, which tag the update is for, and what the new/updated location is.
+The Tag Centric Workflow is a scenario where the event listener or non-RTLS system is the source of truth for all information about tag associations.
+The only roles of the RTLS is this case are to notify the event listener when a tag has a new/updated location, which tag the update is for, and what the new/updated location is.
 The following storyboard illustrates this workflow:

 1. A patient arrives at the hospital and is assigned a tag.
 The tag's unique ID is entered into the EHR system, and the "association" is recorded in the EHR system.